 Consistently rated IMDb’s top movie since its release in 1994, The Shawshank Redemption is now widely regarded as one of the best films of all time.
 It’s a story about a man, Andy Dufresne (Tim Robbins), who is sentenced to two consecutive life sentences for the murders of his wife and her lover.
 However, only Andy knows that he is innocent of the crimes.
 While in prison, he experiences brutality and builds a friendship with Red (Morgan Freeman), who he teaches about the importance of always having hope.

 10. Philomena, 2013

 In 1952, Irish teenager Philomena (Judi Dench) became pregnant outside of wedlock and was sent to live in a convent.
 When her child, Anthony, was a toddler he was taken from her and put up for adoption in America.
 Over the next 50 years, Philomena searched tirelessly for her son but couldn’t find him.
-When BBC journalist Martin Sixsmith (Steve Coogan) hears of her story, they become allies and travel to America to search for Anthony.
+However, when BBC journalist Martin Sixsmith (Steve Coogan) hears of her story, they become allies and travel to America in search of Anthony.

 11. Invictus, 2010

 Following his 27-year imprisonment, newly elected President of South Africa Nelson Mandela (Morgan Freeman) is faced with the challenge of unifying a country divided by race.
 Only months after the end of the Apartheid era, Mandela notices at an international rugby match that the divide is still strong.
 Joining forces with Captain of South Africa’s rugby team, Francois Pienaar (Matt Damon), Mandela believes he can unite his country through the universal language of sport.

 12. The Imitation Game, 2014